 Every month one egg is released from the ovaries.
 If that egg is not fertilised, the lining of the womb is shed and the egg simply degenerates so it is lost.
 Although only one egg is released from the ovary, many eggs begin the maturation process every month... but only one becomes dominant.
 The dominant egg continues to grow in the ovary until it overtakes the rest and is finally released at ovulation in hopes of being fertilised.
 All the other eggs which started growing at the same time were not strong enough to become the dominant egg and they are now lost from the pool.
 This means that every month each ovary loses several eggs, and unfortunately most of them are wasted.

 A woman begins her life with thousands of eggs in her ovaries.
-But after many waves of eggs being recruited for development, only to be lost during each menstrual cycle, they eventually run out completely and this is menopause.
+But after many waves of eggs recruited for development, only to be lost during each menstrual cycle, they quickly deplete and eventually run out completely resulting in menopause.

-To create embryos outside the body, eggs need to be collected from the ovaries so they can be fertilised in a laboratory.
-This is done using hormonal stimulation which rescues the eggs that would have otherwise been lost during a normal menstrual cycle.
+To create embryos outside the body, eggs need to be collected from the ovaries so they can be fertilised in the laboratory.

 Ready to Learn More About Eggs?